shenyaojin/shenyaojin.github.io/_posts/2022-07-08-criteria-DAS.md

 - Broken line is detected by the sensor.

 # Measurement time
-DTS and DSS couldn't return accurate result with a single pulse.
+DFOS will emit thousands of pulse in a second.
+DTS and DSS couldn't return accurate result with a single pulse, average pulse up = measurement time up.

 The time taken by the system to acquire the readings for all points in the sensing fiber to required measured resolution.